-Fresh from the Edinburgh Fringe, award-winning HIV+ theatre-maker, Nathaniel Hall presents a 'hilarious’ and ‘heart breaking' autobiographical solo-show about attempting to stay positive in a negative world.
+Award-winning HIV+ theatre-maker Nathaniel Hall (It’s a Sin) and Dibby Theatre present their critically acclaimed ‘hilarious’ and ‘heart breaking’ hit autobiographical show about growing up positive in a negative world.

 Join him as he blows the lid on the secret he’s been keeping all these years.